mysqljs/mysql/Readme.md

 ## Closing all the connections in a pool

-When you are done using the pool, you have to end all the connections or the Node.js event loop will stay active until the connections are closed by the MySQL server.
-This is typically done if the pool is used in a script or when trying to gracefully shutdown a server.
+When you are done using the pool, you may end all the connections. **The Node.js event loop, however, will not stay active unless you have ongoing queries**.
 To end all the connections in the pool, use the `end` method on the pool:

 ```js
 pool.end(function (err) {